-The call is launched in accordance with the Annual Work Programme 20232 of the European High-Performance Computing Joint Undertaking (EuroHPC JU)
+The call is launched in accordance with the Annual Work Programme 20242 of the European High-Performance Computing Joint Undertaking (EuroHPC JU)

-The call covers the following topics:
+The call covers the following topic:

-DIGITAL-EUROHPC-JU-2023-SME-01-01: Stimulating the HPC innovation potential of SMEs
+DIGITAL-EUROHPC-JU-2024-MASTER-03: European Master Programme for HPC

 Each project application under the call must address only one of these topics.
 Applicants wishing to apply for more than one topic must submit a separate proposal under each topic.